Legal Rights of a Widow

-Legal Rights of a Spouse After Death of a Loved One
+Legal Rights of a Widow / Spouse, After Death of a Loved One

 Estate administration & probate attorney Bonnie Lawson discusses FAQ about legal rights of a spouse after death.

 What are the legal rights of a spouse after death?